ebonnal/streamable/README.md

   - [`.buffer`](#-buffer) elements
   - [`.observe`](#-observe) the iteration progress

 Both sync and async functions are accepted by operations, they can be mixed within the same `stream`, that can then be consumed as an `Iterable` or `AsyncIterable`.
-When a stream involving async functions is consumed as an `Iterable`, an `asyncio` event loop is attached to it.
+When a stream involving async functions is consumed as an `Iterable`, the iteration happens within an event loop attached to it.

 Operations are implemented so that iteration can resume after caught exceptions.